chrisborrelli/price-scraper/README.md

 2. Fork the repository by clicking fork button on GitHub.
   - You can store the fork in your own GitHub user area.

 3. Clone the forked repository from your user area on GitHub.
+These commands should be entered into the command line either using a shell in Mac or Linux, or Git Bash in Windows.

 ```
 $ git clone https://github.com/<your-username/price-scraper.git